openworm/openworm_docs/Community/github.rst

 In historical practice, OpenWorm members have chosen to use the `MIT open source license <http://opensource.org/licenses/MIT>`_ for their repositories.
-The ultimate choice of license is up to the the authors of a given repository, but we would ask that all OpenWorm repository authors `choose some open source license for your repository
-<http://choosealicense.com/>`_and display a LICENSE file in the root of the repository to make it clear to
-the how to use it.
+The ultimate choice of license is up to the the authors of a given repository, but we would ask that all OpenWorm repository authors `choose some open source license for your repository <http://choosealicense.com/>`_ and display a LICENSE file in the root of the repository to make it clear to the how to use it.

 An example of using the MIT license for OpenWorm code follows: